blueberry1312/blueberry1312/README.md

 ## 🧐 About me:

-- 🔭 I’m a full-stack web app development student from Microverse.
+- 🔭 I’m a full-stack web app development graduated from Microverse.
 - 🌱 I love to explore and learn about new things.
 - 💬 Let's talk about Language Technologies, 3d Prints,  and Domotics.
 - ⚡ Riding a bike and watching anime my biggest hoobies.